 You’ll receive a text message with a PIN number.
 Use the PIN to log into School Gateway and complete the initial setup for payments using your bank account number and sort code.
 After this is set up, payments can be made on either the website or the app (see below).

 To make a payment click on the Payment Box, and click ‘Add School Meals’.
-There is a minimum payment for school meals of £12.75, equivalent to a week’s worth of meal deals, but there is no maximum payment.

 Once you have paid online and the payment has been processed, you will receive a confirmation email.
 Payment will be received through School Gateway to your child’s school meals account the day you make the payment, however, your bank account may not have the money taken out of it for a few days.

 Download the app: If you have a smartphone, please download School Gateway from your app store (Android and iPhone).
 You will be able to check the balance, top up the account and see that the money has been added to your child’s school meals account under ‘My Lunch Money’.